Chae Seo-jin: Career

 Chae started her acting career in 2006 where she played young Jung Hee-soo in Over the Rainbow.

 In 2011, Chae made her musical debut in Catch a Timid Man.

 In 2014, Chae made her big screen debut in the movie My Brilliant Life.

 In 2015, Chae was cast as the female lead role in the movie Overman, which was played at the 20th Busan International Film Festival.

 Chae was cast in several films in 2016; namely Write or Dance, Curtain Call, and Will You Be There?.
 The same year, Chae starred in the web drama Be Positive alongside EXO's Do Kyung-soo.

-In 2017, Chae was cast in the teen drama Lingerie Girls’ Generation.
+In 2017, Chae was cast in the teen drama Girls' Generation 1979.

 In 2018, Chae starred in the romantic comedy drama Coffee, Do Me a Favor.

 In 2019, Chae made a short appearance in the romantic fantasy drama Melting Me Softly along with Ji Chang Wook.
 The same year, Chae starred in the romantic drama Yeonnam Family as the main lead alongside Na In Woo.

+Personal life

+On March 14, 2024, Ghost Studio announced that Chae would marry her non-celebrity boyfriend in April.
+The couple married in a private ceremony on April 7, 2024.